sarahrudy/i-wanna-live-there/README.md

 ## Challenges

-- Learning the responsibilites of each technoloy and the associated syntax
+- Learning the responsibilites of each technology and the associated syntax.
-- Connecting the PostgreSQL database to Heroku correctly
+- Connecting the PostgreSQL database to Heroku correctly.
-- Debugging and tracking errors through the different technologies
+- Debugging and tracking errors through the different technologies.
--

 ## Reflections